ImmaSpoon/Switch-Media-Host/README.md

 Host your Switch media over LAN.
 (Only pictures supported, for now.)

 ## What is this?
 This is a simple python script that allows you to see your Switch screenshots directly from your smart device's browser!
 This allows for easier transfering, and has a simple design to it.
+What it does is make a local webserver and allows you to see all of your switches screenshots from the address given by your switch.

 ## Download
 This requires PyNX, which can be downloaded here: